sakshisubedi/design_pattern/src/com/structural/decorator/README.md

  - It allows us to dynamically add functionality and behavior to an object without affecting the behavior of other existing objects within the same class.
  - Single Responsibility Principle.
 You can divide a monolithic class that implements many possible variants of behavior into several smaller classes.
  - It enhances the extensibility of the object, because changes are made by coding new classes.
+ - Follows Open Closed Principle.

 ## Cons
  - It’s hard to remove a specific wrapper(decorator) from the wrappers stack.
  - It’s hard to implement a decorator in such a way that its behavior doesn’t depend on the order in the decorators stack.
  - The initial configuration code of layers might look pretty ugly.

+## Questions
+1. Can decorators know about the other decorations in the chain?
+Say, I wanted my getDecription() method to print “Whip, Double Mocha” instead of  “Mocha, Whip, Mocha”?
+That would  require that my outermost decorator know all the decorators it is wrapping.

+Decorators are meant to add behavior to the object they wrap.
+When you need to peek at multiple layers into the decorator chain, you are starting to push the decorator beyond its true intent.
+Nevertheless, such things are possible.
+Imagine a CondimentPrettyPrint decorator that parses the final decription and can print “Mocha, Whip, Mocha” as “Whip, Double Mocha.”
+Note that getDecription() could return an ArrayList of descriptions to make this easier.

 ## Useful Links
 - [Baeldung blog](https://www.baeldung.com/java-decorator-pattern)